-REB variants for each of the following protocols are available:
+P40Agile version 56 onwards supports redundant Ethernet.
+Variants for each of the following protocols are available:

-- PRP (Parallel Redundancy Protocol)

-- HSR (High-availability Seamless Redundancy)
+- PRP (Parallel Redundancy Protocol) - HSR (High-availability Seamless Redundancy)

-- RSTP (Rapid Spanning Tree Protocol)

-- SHP (Self-Healing Protocol)

-- DHP (Dual Homing Protocol)

 PRP and HSR are open standards, so their implementation is compatible with any standard PRP or HSR device respectively.
 PRP provides "bumpless" redundancy.
-RSTP is also an open standard, so its implementation is compatible with any standard RSTP devices.
-RSTP provides redundancy, however, it is not "bumpless".